 'you only have a lifetime to escape', londonunderlondon

-The Showroom presents the first combined playback of audio-essay works by Justin Barton and the late Mark Fisher, followed by a discussion with Justin Barton, Dalia Neis and Pete Wiseman.
+On Saturday 14 December 2019 The Showroom presented the first combined playback of audio-essay works by Justin Barton and the late Mark Fisher, followed by a discussion with Justin Barton, Dalia Neis and Pete Wiseman.

 Between 2002 and 2013, Mark Fisher and Justin Barton made two audio-essays, londonunderlondon and On Vanishing Land. londonunderlondon was broadcast on Resonance FM in 2005 and On Vanishing Land was premiered at The Showroom in 2013, as part of an exhibition co-commissioned and produced by The Otolith Collective and The Showroom.